senshineL/senshineL.github.io/_pages/about.md

 University of Science and Technology of China
 Sept.
 2010 - June 2014
 B.S. in Computer Science
-University of Science and Technology of China
+University of Science and Technology of China -->

-## Awards -->